altmann/FluentResults/README.md

     .Log("logger context");
 ```

+### Asserting FluentResult objects

+Try it with the power of FluentAssertions and [FluentResults.Extensions.FluentAssertions](https://github.com/altmann/FluentResults/wiki#fluentresultsextensionsfluentassertions)

 ## Samples/Best Practices

 Here are some samples and best practices to be followed while using FluentResult or the Result pattern in general with some famous or commonly used frameworks and libraries.